gratianlup/temp/docs/assembly-view.md

 The Export menu in the toolbar also has an option to copy to clipboard the function's assembly as a HTML/Markdown table (pasting in an application supporting HTML - such as the Microsoft Office suite and online editors - will use the HTML version, code/text editors will use Markdown version instead).

-The Ctrl+C keyboard shortcut copies to clipboard only the selected instructions as a HTML/Markdown table.
+The Ctrl+C keyboard shortcut copies to the clipboard only the selected instructions as a HTML/Markdown table.

 #### View options